Start Safely Private Rental Assistance Subsidy Policy

 - Children and Young People at Risk policy

 - Domestic Violence Information Sharing Protocol

 If a client disagrees with a decision a social housing provider has made, they should first discuss their concerns with a staff member from the provider that made the decision.
 The next step, if they still believe the social housing provider made the wrong decision, is to ask for a formal review of the decision.

-For information on how reviews work for decisions made by FACS , the client can ask for a copy of the fact sheet Appeals and Reviewing Decisions, or read the Client Service Delivery and Appeals Policy.
-This policy applies to all clients of FACS including applicants for housing assistance who are assisted by FACS local offices or the FACS Housing Contact Centre.
+For information on how reviews work for decisions made by DCJ, the client can ask for a copy of the fact sheet Appeals and Reviewing Decisions, or read the Client Service Delivery and Appeals policy.
+This policy applies to all clients of DCJ including applicants for housing assistance who are assisted by DCJ local offices or the DCJ Housing Contact Centre.

 For further information on community housing appeals, go to Community Housing Complaints, Issues and Appeals Management Framework.